-You will see a shoulder specialist three weeks after your injury.
+You will see a shoulder specialist within three weeks of your injury.
 They may do another x-ray to check the position of your fracture.
 They will explain the next stage of your rehabilitation.

 If you have not received your appointment letter within one week, please contact us.